SidedFreedom/OFFGRIDTEXTER/README.md

 • USB Data cable that fits the LoRa Feather 32u4 (Micro USB to USB is a great cable to use for programming)

-Works in the Arduino IDE.
-Review all setup instructions for the 32u4 board on Adafruit.com